codiac2600/SKR-MK3s-V1.4-Beta/README.md

 *****warning*****

+NOTE THAT ALL FIRMWARE HERE IS FOR STABLE MARLIN 2.0.3 AND NOT BUGFIX.

 Please read through everything included and I'll hopefully continue updating this as Marlin releases new updates.
 The firmware is stable and works great.
 I've enabled every feature I could think possible and included a Wiring guide and a cheat sheet for editing the firmware for your personal needs.